mehboobpatel/NestJs-Implementation/README.md

     // here @Param is a builtin function custobj is the object and any is the type
     //@Params is the  decorator used to extract route parameters from the URL.
     // custobj its the parameter/variable that will hold the extracted value

-    // : any means its not expelctly defined it can be of any type console.log(custobj.bookid);
+  console.log(custobj.bookid);
   return `This action returns the #${custobj.bookid} cat`;
 }